Finn-Discord-Bot/finn/README.md

 * `/lasttradingday` displays the last date where trading has occured.
 * `/options` takes in a single ticker, a range, and the option type (call or put).
 The range indicates how close the user will like the options to be to the current stock price.
 The option type indicates if the user wants to see _calls_ or _puts_.
 ***Portfolio Commands***
 * `/createportfolio` takes in a portfolio type, a list of tickers, and the starting capital.
+There are various types of portfolios. _Equally Weighted_ produces a portfolio of equal weight amongst the tickers. _Price Weighted_ weighs the tickers by the share price. _Market-Capitalization Weighted_ weighs the tickers based off of the market capitalization of each ticker. _Risky Smart Weighted_ weighs the tickers by considering the underlying risk of the ticker, compared to the greatest possible return.
+This portfolio is expected

 _For more examples, please refer to the [Demo]()_